Temperature Dependent Mechanical and Structural Properties of Uniaxially Strained Planar Graphene: Conclusions

-We also discussed the dependence of the distributions of bond lengths and bond angles within the graphene sheet, on both the applied stress and temperature.
+The dependence of the distributions of bond lengths and bond angles within the graphene sheet, on both the applied stress and temperature is also discussed.
 Approximate analytical expressions for these distributions are provided.
 In particular, we found that the distributions can be described by the sum of two Gaussian peaks, where the center of each peak is obtained from the values of bond lengths or bond angles, respectively, in the strained graphene subjected to the particular amount of stress at zero temperature.
-The variance of each peak as a function of temperature can be derived by the corresponding data at zero applied stress, while for the bond length distributions a scaling factor is additionally incorporated to account for the highly anharmonic nature of the Morse potential.
-Thus, we have provided a detailed description of the effects of both stress and temperature on the structural properties of graphene.
+The variance of each peak as a function of temperature can be derived by the corresponding data at zero applied stress, while for the bond length distributions a scaling factor is additionally incorporated to account for the anharmonicity of the Morse potential.
+Thus, {for the first time, a detailed description of the effects of both stress and temperature on the structural properties of graphene is reported.}

 {\textbf{Acknowledgements:} S.~E. acknowledges support from the National Research Foundation of South Africa, the University of Cape Town (UCT), and the Science Faculty of UCT.
 All authors thank the Erasmus+/International Credit Mobility KA171 program for support.
 We thank the Centre for High Performance Computing (CHPC) of South Africa for providing the computational resources for this project.
 S.~E. thanks M.~Hillebrand, B.~Many Manda, and A.~Ngapasare for their insight regarding the numerical simulations, and D.~Kruyt for their technical assistance with code optimization and systems administration.}